 Our whiplash lawyers offer legal advice for motor vehicle compensation claims, led by Kerry Splatt, a QLS-accredited specialist Personal Injury Lawyer.

 A specialist personal injury lawyer undergoes extra legal training and exams that give them extensive knowledge of compensation legislation.
-They can offer further expertise to an injured person seeking advice about the claims process and what it takes to achieve a successful outcome.
+They can offer the further expertise about compensation car accident injuries and the claims process, including what it takes to achieve a successful outcome.

 We utilise the latest technology, enabling our QLD-wide team to explain your legal rights wherever you live in our great state.